wgmyers/mal/impls/ruby-wgm/NOTES.md

 We are now self-hosting, modulo the optional features of Step A, which it is now time to implement.
 Weirdly, self-hosted mal currently fails 74 of the optional tests, while ruby-wgm mal fails 80 of them.

+Wow!

+A bunch of stuff still to do:

+* We have yet to implement the optional bits of Step A
+* Performance tests won't run and I don't know why - we did implement time-ms.
+Perhaps that alone isn't enough?
+Or perhaps we have another subtle bug to fix.
+Probably the latter.
+* We should go through and eliminate everything marked FIXME.
+* A good bit of cleanup in the comments aisle is needed
+* While the REGRESS=1 tests now pass, modulo missing optional Step A items, the individual steps no longer all pass, presumably due to changes in included files, and we should fix that.
+Steps 2, 4, 5, 6 and 7 need attention.
+The others are fine.
+* This document says 'we' a lot instead of I, and it's driving us, er, me, mad.
+Shall I fix it?

 ## Step 9 (2021-05-09)